bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Yeah, I think at the time the two better known groups for peer-to-peer in terms of research were Andrews and them.
 Ethan Hillman too, but I think Ethan was not doing peer-to-peer anymore.
 I mean he's like super well known for Glypse attacks, of course.
-Well, and also Julia for dandelion and stuff.
+Well, and also Julia for dandelion stuff.
 But it was around that time, you know?
 The interesting things were happening in the peer-to-peer.
 Not like recently.